zencart/documentation/content/user/admin_pages/modules/payment.md

 Payment modules allow you to accept payment from your customers.

+They appear on the screen shown when you click Admin > Modules > Payment.

-As of Zen Cart 1.5.6, the built in payment modules are:
+As of Zen Cart 1.5.7, the built in payment modules are:

 - authorizenet
 - authorizenet_aim